 The Severity and Likelihood values range from 1-3 (equating to low, moderate, high).
 The resulting Risk Value is calculated as a multiple of severity and likelihood.
-Risk Values of 3 and higher need to be addressed with appropriate action plans to reduce the likelihood, severity, or both (highlighted red in the adjacent table.4
+Risk Values of 3 and higher need to be addressed with appropriate action plans to reduce the likelihood, severity, or both (highlighted red in

-Lik Likelihood
+Likelihood

 1 2 3

 ity 1 1 2 3

-everit 2 2 4 6
+everi 2 2 4 6

 Se 3 3 6 9

-Table 1.1: Risk Value calculation
+TABLE 1.1: Risk Value calculation